A Simple Futures Day Trading Strategy for /ES and /NQ

 Step 3: Wait for a Clear Winner (The Setups)

-After the dust settles, we look for one of two incredibly reliable setups at our key levels.
+After the dust settles, traders can look for one of two incredibly reliable setups at our key levels.

 Setup A: The "Break and Retest"